 Now is the autumn of our discontent.
 We haven’t even got to winter yet and I’m slumping badly.
 What’s next?
 The summer of our discontent?
 Is it just a matter of time until discontent will no longer be subject to seasonality?
 Bang goes the singularity of Shakespeare’s immortal line.
 Now is the four seasons of our discontent.
 How bleak is that assessment?

-I was prepared to ignore the subliminal messages coming at me with respect to the season’s eagerness to come and my reluctance for either it or myself to flee in the other direction.
+I was prepared to ignore the subliminal messages coming at me with respect to the season’s eagerness to come at us all, and my reluctance for either it or myself to flee in the other direction.
 That is, until I switched on the radio and what did i hear?
 Joni Mitchell’s ‘Urge for Going’.
-If you know the song, you’ll the lyrics allude to this very thing.
+If you know the song, you’ll know the lyrics allude to this very thing.
 Take these lines for instance: